Wise up on your Wage

 2. Credit Card Tips

-- Employers are allowed to charge servers a fee to receive credit card tips by deducting a processing fee.
+• Employers are allowed to charge servers a fee to receive credit card tips by deducting a processing fee.
 The industry standard is three percent, which means where the policy is practiced, a server may only collect $19.40 out of each $20 in tips.
-States that prohibit employers from taking this deduction include: Alaska, California, Colorado, Montana, Nevada, Oregon, & Washington.

 Statements issued by the U.S. Dept of Labor from Opinion letters dated March 28th, 1977 and February 26, 1998- FLSA sS 3(m) and FOH3OdO5